Investment Applications

 Other investment vehicles

-The following is illustrative of some technical investment vehicles for which applications may be submitted, however, it would be expected that applicants take appropriate legal advice before submitting an application.
+The following is illustrative of some technical investment vehicles for which applications may be submitted.
+It is expected that applicants will seek appropriate legal advice before submitting an application.

 Parallel Funds

-These investment vehicles are generally formed to invest and divest in the same investments and at the same time as the main fund.
-They are formed under substantially the same terms as the main fund but with specific differences to accommodate the requirements applicable to the investors in the parallel fund.
+These investment vehicles are generally formed to invest and divest in the same investments at the same time as the main fund.
+They are formed under substantially the same terms as the main fund, but possess specific differences to accommodate the requirements applicable to investors in the parallel fund.

 Alternative Investment Vehicles

-These are special purpose investment vehicles are formed to accommodate the structuring needs of the fund (or its investors) in connection with one or more particular investments.
-Unlike a parallel fund, which is designed as an umbrella entity for investors to participate as an alternative to the main fund, an alternative investment vehicle is formed so that investors who have subscribed to the main fund (or a parallel fund) can take advantage of efficient structures to hold specific assets if the fund is not the optimal investment vehicle for a particular investment.
+These are special purpose investment vehicles which are formed to accommodate the structuring needs of the fund (or its investors) in connection with one or more particular investment.
+Unlike a parallel fund, which is designed as an umbrella entity for investors to participate in as an alternative to the main fund, an alternative investment vehicle is formed so that investors who have subscribed to the main fund (or a parallel fund) can take advantage of efficient structures in which to hold specific assets if the fund is not the optimal investment vehicle for the particular investment.

 Feeder Funds

-These special purpose vehicles are formed by a fund to accommodate investment in the fund by one or more investors.
+These special purpose vehicles are formed by a fund to accommodate investments in the fund by one or more investors.

 Co-Investment Vehicles

 These are investment vehicles formed by the sponsor to co-invest alongside the fund (and its parallel funds) in specific fund investments.
-Unlike parallel funds or alternative investment vehicles, these do not necessarily have the same investment terms or fees as the fund.
+Unlike parallel funds or alternative investment vehicles, co-investment vehicles do not necessarily have the same investment terms or fees as the fund.

 Basket Authorisation or Registration

-Where a fund is established as a Guernsey registered or authorised closed-ended collective investment scheme, has one or more closely associated vehicles of the types described above which in themselves have the attributes of a collective investment scheme (as set out in Schedule 1 to the POI Law), and the applicant so wishes, then the Commission would be prepared to consider an application to authorise or register the fund and the associated vehicle(s) together as one collective investment scheme.
+Where a fund is established as a Guernsey registered or authorised closed-ended collective investment scheme, and also has one or more closely associated vehicles of the types described above - which in themselves have the attributes of a collective investment scheme (as set out in Schedule 1 to the POI Law),- and the applicant so wishes, then the Commission would be prepared to consider an application to authorise or register the fund and the associated vehicle(s) together as one collective investment scheme.

-• A common Administrator for individual elements of the basket;
+- A common Administrator for the individual elements of the basket;

-• Where relevant, a common General Partner for any partnerships making up the basket (or at least a direct association, for example a common ultimate parent, between the General Partners of constituent parts);
+- Where relevant, a common General Partner for any partnerships making up the basket (or at least a direct association, for example a common ultimate parent, between the General Partners of the constituent parts);

-• A common manager for individual parts of the basket;
+- A common manager for the individual parts of the basket;

-• Each constituent part should have a common accounting year end date and a common auditor, to facilitate timely submission of accounts for the basket as a whole (even if the accounts for constituent parts are not consolidated).
+- Each constituent part should have a common accounting year end date and a common auditor, so as to facilitate the timely submission of accounts for the basket as a whole (even if the accounts of the constituent parts are not consolidated).

-Other supporting information demonstrating the close association of the particular proposed elements of the basket should also be provided to support any such application – This could include:
+Other supporting information demonstrating the close association of the particular proposed elements of the basket should also be provided to support any such application.
+Such information might include:

-• details of the investment focus / objectives / policy of the individual elements and how these relate to (and the extent of any differences from) those of the scheme as a whole;
+- details of the investment focus / objectives / policies of the individual elements and how these relate to (and the extent of any differences from) those of the scheme as a whole;

-• the particular reason for establishing the separate elements and why the applicant considers that they should form part of the same basket of entities rather than being separately authorised/registered under the POI Law.
+- the particular reasons for establishing the separate elements and why the applicant considers that they should form part of the same basket of entities rather than being separately authorised/registered under the POI Law.

-The Commission will consider any application for a basket authorisation/registration on its own merits and therefore any other further supporting information relevant to a particular case should be provided.
+The Commission will consider any application for a basket authorisation/registration on its own merits.
+Therefore any other further supporting information relevant to a particular case should be provided.

-Applicants are reminded that this regime is offered only in cases where there is a valid and genuine close association between the individual elements making up the basket of entities to be authorised/registered as a collective investment scheme, and the Commission would expect any application to be able to clearly demonstrate that this is the case.
-The regime is not to be used as a means for a vehicle to avoid regulation as a stand-alone collective investment scheme or of avoiding the application process or associated (and annual) fees of a stand-alone scheme, where there is no clear association between all constituent parts.
+Applicants are reminded that this regime is offered only in cases where there is a valid and genuine close association between the individual elements making up the basket of entities to be authorised/registered as a collective investment scheme.
+The Commission expects any application to be able to clearly demonstrate that this is the case.
+The regime is not to be used as a means for a vehicle to avoid regulation as a stand-alone collective investment scheme, or as a means of avoiding the application process or associated (and annual) fees of a stand-alone scheme, where there is no clear association between all constituent parts.

-When applying for a basket authorisation/registration, applicants should be mindful that the name of the proposed scheme should be generic and applicable to all of its constituent parts, and it should not be simply named as one of the entities which will make up the basket.
+When applying for a basket authorisation/registration, applicants should be mindful that the name of the proposed scheme should be generic and applicable to all of its constituent parts.
+It should not be simply named as one of the entities of the basket.

-Should the Commission issue its authorisation or registration in respect of such an application, the relevant letter will name the overall scheme as the entity which is authorised / registered and will also list the individual constituent elements which make up the scheme.
+Should the Commission issue an authorisation or registration in respect of such an application, the relevant letter will name the overall scheme as the entity which is authorised/registered, and will also list the individual constituent elements which make up the scheme.
 This will facilitate future additions (or removals) of elements to (or from) the basket of entities which make up the scheme as authorised/registered.

-Where a scheme initially consists of a single entity at the time of application for authorisation/registration, but there is a known intention to apply to add further eligible entities to the scheme’s authorisation/registration at a future date, then it is expected that this should be made clear at the time of the initial application.
-In such cases it is further expected that the name of the scheme should be generic and reflect the intention to add further constituent parts (as set out further above), from the start.
-This will avoid having to change the name of the scheme as such constituent parts are added to its authorisation/registration at a subsequent date.
-This does not preclude existing schemes consisting of a single entity subsequently applying to convert to a basket authorisation/registration when subsequent eligible elements are formed, but in such cases a change of name to a more generic one will likely be required as part of the process.
+Where a scheme initially consists of a single entity at the time of application for authorisation/registration, but there is a known intention to apply to add further eligible entities to the scheme’s authorisation/registration at a future date, then it is expected that this will be made clear at the time of the initial application.
+In such cases, it is further expected that the name of the scheme should be generic and that it will reflect the intention to add further constituent parts (as set out further above), from the start.
+This approach avoids the need to have to change the name of the scheme as constituent parts are added to its authorisation/registration at a subsequent dates.
+This does not preclude existing schemes consisting of a single entity subsequently from applying to convert to a basket authorisation/registration when subsequent eligible elements are formed.
+In such cases, however, a change of name to a more generic one will likely be required as part of the process.

-A scheme which holds a basket authorisation/registration should be offered/promoted on the basis that the individual elements form part of a wider group of entities which together constitute the scheme, and any offering documents should make this clear, rather than inferring that each or any constituent part is an authorised/registered scheme in its own right.
+A scheme which holds a basket authorisation/registration should be offered/promoted on the basis that the individual elements form part of the group of entities which together constitute the scheme.
+Any offering documents should make this clear, rather than inferring that each or any constituent part is an authorised/registered scheme in its own right.